jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 chmod u+x bin/remote_read
 ```

-You then need to sign up with [Amazon Web Services](http://aws.amazon.com/) if you do not already have an account.
-You'll have to give them credit card information.
-While the data set is hosted for free as part of [AWS open data sets](http://aws.amazon.com/publicdatasets/), I believe you will still be charged for use getting data out in many cases.
-It appears that with light usage you may not incur any costs, though you'll want to double check that for yourself.
-You'll also want to be careful that your queries are scoped closely enough not to download everything in a TLD if that's not really what you want.
+Since the data set is hosted for free as part of [AWS open data sets](http://aws.amazon.com/publicdatasets/), it appears that they allow anonymous access.
+This means that you may not have to sign up for an [Amazon Web Services](http://aws.amazon.com/) account.
+The current `remote_read` script does not have this anonymous access turned on, but there is an [open issue and patch submitted to allow anonymous access](https://github.com/trivio/common_crawl_index/pull/4).
+You may want to get the raw version of that pull request file and use it until that issue is closed.

-Once you have an account you'll update these lines in `remote_read` with your own AWS key and secret.
+If you have an account you want to use, you'll update these lines in `remote_read` with your own AWS key and secret.

 ```
   mmap = BotoMap(